Yuxing-Wang-THU/ModularEvoGym/README.md

 <font color=Blue>Design (optional):</font>

-1. A modular design space for VSRs which can be incorporated into the Reinforcement Learning process.
+1. A modular design space which can be incorporated into the Reinforcement Learning process.

 2. A universal **Designer** (design policy network) based on Neural Cellular Automata (NCA).